MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/resourceAuthoringChecklist.md

 ---
-ms.date: 07/08/2020
-keywords:  dsc,powershell,configuration,setup
+description: This article contains a checklist of best practices that should be used when authoring a new DSC Resource. ms.date: 07/08/2020
 title: Resource authoring checklist
-description: This article contains a checklist of best practices that should be used when authoring a new DSC Resource.
 ---
 # Resource authoring checklist